RakhithJK/jgm-pandoc-wiki/Pandoc Extras.md

 - [vim HTML viewer use pandoc, konqueror or firefox], by tex
 - [The Zim desktop wiki] can export content to markdown using pandoc extensions (need zim version 0.55 and up) the opened file as input.
+- [pandoc-live](https://github.com/ocharles/pandoc-live) is a little utility can be used to watch a Pandoc document for changes, and display the rendering in real-time in a web browser.

 ## Integration with Reference Managers